Chris & Samantha Stays

 Clough's Atlas of 1798 (left) overlaid with a present-day Boston map (right).
 The lot our building sits on is outlined in red.

-Lynn Street is described in 1708 as from the North Battery northwesterly to the Ferry way at Hudson's Point; it retained this name until after 1828.
-Before it was built into a thoroughfare this street was only a narrow way around the beach… We next come to Foster Street, in the lower part of which was formerly the cannon and bell foundry of Paul Revere.
-Up to the time of the establishment of these works both cannon and bells were imported, but P. Revere cast brass guns successfully, and some of his bells still hang in our steeples.
+Lynn Street is described in 1708 as from the North Battery northwesterly to the Ferry-way at Hudson's Point; it retained this name until after 1828.
+Before it was built into a thoroughfare this street was only a narrow way around the beach.
+Henchman's Lane is coeval with Lynn Street in receiving its name, which was from Captain Daniel Henchman, father of the bookseller, who lived within its precincts.
+We next come to Foster Street, in the lower part of which was formerly the cannon and bell foundry of Paul Revere.
+Up to the time of the establishment of these works both cannon and bells were imported; but P Revere cast brass guns successfully, and some of his bells still hang in our steeples.
 Hollowware, stoves, and a variety of articles for domestic use were manufactured at this foundry, erected previous to 1794.

 - Samuel Adams Drake, Old Landmarks and Historic Personages of Boston